videojs/videojs-contrib-hls/README.md

 configured.
 Easy [instructions are available](http://enable-cors.org/server.html) for popular webservers and most CDNs should have no trouble turning CORS on for your account.

+## Known Issues
+Issues that are currenty know about with workarounds.
+If you want to help find a solution that would be appreciated!

+### IE11
+In some IE11 setups there are issues working with its native HTML SourceBuffers functionality.
+This leads to various issues, such as videos stopping playback with media decode errors.
+The known workaround for this issues is to force the player to use flash when running on IE11.

+### Fragmented MP4 Support
+Edge has native support for HLS but only in the MPEG2-TS container.
+If you attempt to play an HLS stream with fragmented MP4 segments, Edge will stall.

 ### Testing